This line provided a second route west from Glasgow Queen Street Low Level by extending from Clydebank to Dalmuir.

 This is a junction between the Anniesland to Hyndland alignment of the 1874 Stobcross Railway and a 1897 curve which runs from north to west to meet the Glasgow, Yoker and Clydebank Railway of 1882.
 The curve is single track (formerly double) and other lines double.
 The curve crosses Crow Road.
 The junction is the northern apex of a triangular junction formed with [[Hyndland West ...More details

 This is a two platform station on an embankment.
+The main station building is on the eastbound platform and it has a footbridge.

 This is a five platform station.
 There are two platforms on the Singer route and to the north two platforms on the Clydebank route and a bay to the north of those, served from the Clydebank direction.